 Open a browser and navigate to the GUI:

 Navigate to the Install homepage and click Custom Install.

-Enter a Name and the Installation Path for your platform.
+Enter a name and installation path for your platform.

 The Installation Path is an absolute path under which all of the platform components are installed.
 The same path is used for all hosts added to the platform.
 Use a path which does not have any existing AppDynamics components installed under it.